-Steger and Wahlrab have given us the most comprehensive discussion about the multiple origins of global thought and research that I know of.
+Manfred Steger and Amentahru Wahlrab have given us the most comprehensive discussion about the multiple origins of global thought and research that I know of.
 It sets a new standard for what it means to analyze the very diverse theorizations and debates that have generated this field.

 Saskia Sassen, Columbia University; Author of Expulsions: Brutality and Complexity in the Global Economy